 Peace promotion is one of the key aspects of Mission 21's work in South Sudan.
-Together with its partner church, Mission 21 also supports the population through projects to improve schooling and vocational training, and to promote sustainable agriculture and livelihood security.
+Together with its partner church, Mission 21 also supports the population through projects to improve schooling and vocational training, and to promote food sovereignty.

 Building peace in the midst of war